Pakistan: Police blasphemy killings raise new concerns – DW – 09/26/2024

 A long-running problem in Pakistan

-In religiously conservative Pakistan, speech considered as insulting or criticizing Islam is punishable by death.
+In religiously conservative Pakistan, speech considered insulting or criticizing Islam is punishable by death.

 Although no one has ever been formally executed by the state under blasphemy laws, in dozens of cases, lynch mobs have killed those accused before a trial could take place.